acidbubbles/vam-timeline/README.md

 Playing, stopping and otherwise interacting with this plugin is possible using storables.
 For example, you can play a specific animation when a mouth colliders triggers, or when an animation patterns reaches a certain point.
 This can create some intricate relationships between animations and interactivity.

+### Publishing without the plugin

+You can select record all controllers using VaM's built in animation motion capture; after you'll be able to delete the plugin completely and the animation will be stored in the scene itself (baked in).
+You won't be able to restore the animation this way however.

 ### Screenshots

 The settings screen allow configuring the animation.